 About the Bloggers

 On the non-crosswording front I play golf and tinker with computery stuff.
-I grew up with William Hartnell’s Doctor Who and Monty Python, but feel at home in the 21st century with David Tennant’s Doctor (and now Matt Smith), Little Britain (and now Fly With Me) and the League of Gentlemen (and now Psychoville).
+I grew up with William Hartnell’s Doctor Who and Monty Python, but feel at home in the 21st century with Peter Capaldi’s Doctor and The Big Bang Theory.

 Charles and Shirley